 Do put items back where you found them.
 Maybe you picked something up to buy, but in walking around you decided not to purchase it, and that’s okay!
 Just put it back where you found it.
 Because antique malls are made up of various dealers, you can’t pick something up in booth and then leave it in another.
 I mean, you can, but you shouldn’t as it can cause frustration and confusion for employees, dealers, and shoppers alike.
 If you don’t remember where you found something, ask an employee to put it back for you.

 Do understand the lingo.
 I’ve blogged about this before, but let’s go over it again.
 Antique malls have their own lingo, and if you’re new, you may not know what some abbreviations mean.
 “NFS” means “Not for Sale” and is often attached to fixtures, such as book shelves, racks, etc. Some dealers have it on signs or items they just want for ambiance.
-“ND” means “No Discount” or “NFD” meaning “No Further Discount” or you can simply see the word “Firm” on a tag all mean the same thing, they do not want the item to be sold for less than the price they have placed on it.
+“ND” means “No Discount,” “NFD” meaning “No Further Discount,” and the word “Firm” written on a tag all mean the same thing, they do not want the item to be sold for less than the price they have placed on it.
 Sometimes dealers have sales in their booths, however they may have items they do not want to be discounted.
 It also means it is an item you cannot make an offer on, more on offers in a bit.
 “NRFB” means “Never Removed From Box,” a similar abbreviation is “MIB” meaning “Mint in Box” and these are often associated with vintage toys.